LLM-Powered Code Analysis and Optimization for Gaussian Splatting Kernels: Evaluation

 Giving that the scenario used in Evolutionary Search is limited, we further test the generality of the generated code on different scenes from Dr Johnson and MipNeRF360.
 As shown in Figure \ref{general_3dgs}, the average speedup from the best candidate found by Deepseek-reasoner + GPT-5 planner + Nsight Compute is 38\%, which is less than 68\% reported during the Evolutionary Search, although it is still higher than that from Deepseek-reasoner + GPT-5 planner with a speedup of 16\%.
 This fact implies the potential overfitting (to the input) in the generated code after a decent number of iterations of traversing the search space.
 The high-dimension search space and the combinations of different approaches and parameters provide the foundation for LLM to generate an overfitted version of code.
 In our experiments, the speedup from Deepseek-reasoner without a planner is not reliable as it failed in many views.
 Overall, the average speedup from that best candidate found by Deepseek-reasoner + GPT-5 planner + Nsight Compute is close to that of our best-effort manually optimized version with an average speedup of 39\%, which demonstrates the potential capability of LLMs.

-Figure \ref{machines} presents the speedup of different versions of generated code relative to the baseline across three GPU machines for an indoor scene (room) and an outdoor scene (bicycle).
+Figure \ref{machines} presents the speedup of LLM-generated code (using RTX 4060) relative to the baseline across three GPU machines and five scenes.
+Each subplot corresponds to one scene, and the final subplot reports the geometric mean across all scenes.
+Bars are grouped by machine with consistent coloring across subplots.
 The speedup from the best candidate found by Deepseek-reasoner + GPT-5 planner + Nsight Compute is at least 30\%, which highlights the portability and scalability of the proposed techniques.
-This result also represent that the high error rate might weaken LLM's capability to find hardware-specific optimizations.

 For Seele, as shown in Figure \ref{general_seele}, the average speedup of our manually corrected GPT-optimized code is 6\%.
 For TC-GS, no speedup is observed after we manually fix the errors in the GPT5 optimized code.